thoshith-s/NeMo/examples/asr/asr_chunked_inference/README.md

 For MultitaskAED models, we provide a script to perform chunked inference.
 This script will split the input audio into non-overlapping chunks and perform inference on each chunk.
 The script will then concatenate the results to provide the final transcript.

-## Universal Streaming Inference

-We also provide a script (`asr_streaming_infer.py`) for performing streaming inference with buffered (CTC/RNNT/TDT) and cache-aware (CTC/RNNT) models.
-This script can process a single audio file, a directory of audio files, or a manifest file.
-In addition to streaming ASR, the script supports Punctuation and Capitalization, Inverse Text Normalization, and End of Utterance detection.
-It also provides both word-level and segment-level output.
-All related configurations are available in the `../conf/asr_chunked_inference/` directory.